Different types of lawyers and picking the best one for you

-So, with the aid of our expert academics in the School of Law, we’ve mapped out a mix of different types of lawyers, so you can see the vast amount of variety in career choices ahead of you, and can start to think ahead in terms of our module choice in the future.
+With the aid of our expert academics in Law, we’ve mapped the different types of lawyers, so you can see the variety of career choices ahead of you, and how our range of modules will prepare you for different career pathways.

 A civil litigation lawyer is a mediator.
-They are involved in trials that aren’t concerned with criminal charges – instead, they are involves with cases where two or more parties are in dispute about an issue, and a trial has been organised to seek an outcome.
+They are involved in trials that aren’t concerned with criminal charges – instead, they are work on cases where two or more parties are in dispute about an issue, and a trial has been organised to seek an outcome.

-Civil litigation is a very wide discipline, as the disputes they try to resolve are almost infinite in their variety.
+Civil litigation is a very wide discipline, as the disputes it can resolve are so varied.
 Civil litigation lawyers therefore require a good all round background and knowledge of law.

-- Alternative Dispute Resolution (Option module, second year) – Law, Law with American Legal Studies, Law with Criminology
+- Alternative Dispute Resolution (Optional module, second year) – Law

 Corporate lawyers deal with legal matters concerning businesses.
-This can cover a very wide range of issues, from claims against businesses from the public, to overseeing mergers and acquisitions between companies.
+This can cover a range of issues, from claims against businesses from the public, to overseeing mergers and acquisitions between companies.

-Corporate lawyers are also somewhat distinct as they can both operate within law firms, or from within the businesses themselves as part of an in-house legal team.
+Corporate lawyers are also distinct as they can operate both within law firms, and from within the businesses themselves as part of an in-house legal team.
 Small companies will likely seek out private law firms to represent them, whereas large firms will employ their own lawyers who are entrusted to have a better in-depth knowledge of the whole company.

-- Law of Contract (Core module, first year) – All courses
+- Contract Law (Core module, first year) – All courses

-- Company Law (Option module, second year) – Law, Law with American Legal Studies, Law with Criminology
+- Business Law (Core module, second year) – Law, Law with Business Law

-One of the most common types of law, a criminal law lawyer will work on cases that involve criminal charges.
-They can work on behalf of defendants, and on behalf of the crown as a prosecution lawyer.
+One of the most recognised types of law, a criminal lawyer will work on cases that involve criminal charges.
+They can work on behalf of defendants, or on behalf of the crown as a prosecution lawyer.

-Our Law with Criminology degree can not only give you a solid legal foundation, but also allow you to look into the theories behind crime, giving you a balanced view of both sides of criminal law.
+Our Law with Criminal Justice degree will not only give you a solid legal foundation, but also allow you to look into the theories behind crime, giving you a balanced view of both sides of criminal law.

-- Criminal Law (Core module, first year) – All courses
+- Criminal Law (Core module, second year) – All courses

-As opposed to a corporate lawyer, who are concerned with cases that deal with claims and complaints from outside the company, employment lawyers focus on cases involving employees and employers.
+As opposed to corporate lawyers, who are concerned with cases that deal with claims and complaints from outside the company, employment lawyers focus on cases involving employees and employers.

-- Employment Law (Option module, second year) – Law, Law with American Legal Studies, Law with Criminology
+- Employment Law (Optional module, second year) – Law, Law with Business

 Issues between family members can be tricky to resolve, so family lawyers are highly specialised.
-As most cases are born from break-ups between couples, it can be an emotionally charged sector.
+As most cases arise from break-ups between couples, it can be an emotionally charged sector.

 - Family Law (Option module, final year) – Law

-This broad job description means that human rights lawyers cover subjects as varied as prisoner rights and freedom of speech to discrimination and hate crimes.
+This broad job description means that human rights lawyers cover subjects as varied as prisoner rights and freedom of speech, discrimination and hate crimes.
 Internationally, this sector can also cover lobbying against governments that are believed to be committing human rights violations.

-A cause close to our hearts here at Birmingham City University School of Law, our Centre for Human Rights have worked alongside the UN and the EU on human rights issues across the world.
+This is a cause close to our hearts at Birmingham City University - our Centre for Human Rights has worked alongside the UN and the EU on human rights issues across the world.

-Day-to-day, they will work to patent or trademarks new inventions, ranging from new pieces of technology to song lyrics.
+Day-to-day, they will work to patent or trademark new inventions, ranging from new pieces of technology to song lyrics.
 Intellectual property lawyers can also register complaints if IPs are copied by other parties.

-- Intellectual Property Law (Option module, final year) – Law
+- Intellectual Property Law (Optional module, final year) – Law

 Injuries are an everyday part of life.
 But personal injury lawyers step in when injuries are more than just bumps and bruises.
 They work on cases that involve injuries sustained during accidents, whether at home, at work or in public.

-Similar to lawyers who specialise in personal injury, clinical negligence lawyers work with cases that involve injuries that occur whilst under medical care.
+Similar to lawyers who specialise in personal injury, clinical negligence lawyers work with cases that involve injuries that occur while under medical care.
 This can include botched surgeries, misdiagnosis, and complications during childbirth.

-- Medical Law and Ethics (Option module, second year) – All courses
+- Medical Law and Ethics (Option module, second year) – Law

 Property Lawyers cover matters relating to both land and the properties built on it.

-This can involve buying and selling.
-Private and retail.
-Tiny plots of land and huge estates.
-Property law does stretch to cover a lot of sizes and scales, and often plays a part in other sectors such as corporate law, family law and finance law.
+This can involve buying and selling; private and retail; tiny plots of land and huge estates.
+Property law stretches to cover a lot of sizes and scales, and often plays a part in other sectors such as corporate law, family law and finance law.

-- Land Law (Core module, second year) – All courses
+- Land Law and Property Practice (Core module, second year) – All courses

 Wills and probate